NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 8. In your server, create a role named "botmaster" and give it to people who should be bot admins.
 9. Launch main.py with **python3**.
 Beware !!
 On Windows, please use powershell, else path might not be recognized.
 10. [optional]: by default, the currency emoji is set to 💰.
     You can change it as follows: changing line 75-77 in database/__init__.py.
 Note: if you uncomment 75, you gotta comment out line 77 ! (by putting a <#> before it, like in line 76.
-    Then use change-currency-symbol (see src/commands.txt) or change "symbol_emoji" `in database/database.json`(needs to be a custom emoji)
+Then use change-currency-symbol (see src/commands.txt) or change "symbol_emoji" `in database/database.json`(needs to be a custom emoji).
+Contact me if you got issues.

 You should be good to go!